sir-siemens/carND-project2/writeup_template.md

 | Fully connected		|  84x10    									|

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The code for training the model is located in the section of Train, Validate and Test the Model

 To train the model, I use a pre-train stage and a fine tuning stage.
-In the pre-train stage, I use 100 epoch, learning rate 0.001 and L2 regularzation.
-And in the fine tuning stage, I lower the learning rate to 0.0005.
+In the pre-train stage, I train about 10 epoch, learning rate 0.001 and L2 regularzation.
+And in the fine tuning stage, I lower the learning rate to 0.0005 and train for 100 epoch.
 For both stage I chooset the batch size to be 128

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in training pipeline

 My final model results were:
-* training set accuracy of 0.944
+* training set accuracy of 0.961
-* validation set accuracy of 0.98
+* validation set accuracy of 0.988
-* test set accuracy of 0.961
+* test set accuracy of 0.975

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?